Complete Guide to the Abandoned Presidents’ Heads in Virginia

 Presidents Heads

 The Presidents Heads have long been on my radar.
-There was something about these decaying sculptures that attracted me.
-Unfortunately they were not open to the public.
+There was something about these decaying sculptures that always attracted me.
+Unfortunately at the time, they were not open to the public.
 They were sitting, abandoned, on a private field, and I did not know how to access them – and no, trespassing was not an option.
 I was ecstatic to discover there are now “official” tours given by photographer John Plashal with permission of the owner.
 With our tickets in hand, we finally visited back in November 2019.
 With the increased popularity of the place, I thought I would share this complete guide to the Presidents Heads with you.

 This post may contain affiliate links.
 Affiliate links are no extra charge to you, but I may earn a small commission if you choose to make a purchase.
 You can find the full policy here.